Packet Radio Van: Transmissions

 The first two-network TCP/IP transmission was between the van and ARPANET on August 27, 1976; the van was parked next to Rossotti's (since 1956, officially the "Alpine Inn"), a well-known Portola Valley, California biker bar, and wires were run to one of the picnic tables.
 The location was chosen as to be far enough from SRI in Menlo Park, California to be "remote" but close enough to have good radio contact.

-This first true Internet transmission occurred on November 22, 1977, when SRI originated the first connection between three disparate networks.
+The first true Internet transmission occurred on November 22, 1977, when SRI originated the first connection between three disparate networks.
 Data flowed seamlessly through the mobile van at SRI in Menlo Park, California and the University of Southern California in Los Angeles via London, England, across three types of networks: packet radio, satellite, and the ARPANET.

 The van was also the site of the first experiments (primarily by Earl Craighill and Tom Magill) with Voice over IP through ARPA's Network Speech Compression Program around 1977 to 1978.
 They focused on how to compress speech such that it still sounded "natural" and arrived in a timely manner.
 The phone in the van was a Mickey Mouse phone.